 The Wedding is a charming and funny game that emphasizes character interaction over abstract puzzles.
 The plot: your friend Malcolm disappears just before his wedding, and you suspect foul play.
 It's of course up to you to make sure everything goes as planned, while coping with the bride's uncooperative nouveau riche family. |

 Overall, though, there is much to like about The Wedding.
 The writing is solid, and there's plenty of humor, especially through your character's interaction with others, that will make you laugh out loud.
-There are also many clever puzzles that are challenging but fair.
+There are also many clever puzzles challenging but fair.
 All in all, a solid game, and a worthy entrant into your IF library.
 Two thumbs up!

 Reviewed by: Underdogs